Why Therapy Is Crucial For Refugee Children

 What does it mean to think dialectically?

 The word “dialectical” refers to the balance between contradictory views or points.
 Its central premise is that these opposing views can coexist rather than being categorized as one or the other.
 Hence, thinking dialectically means having no one absolute idea.
-When incorporated in DBT, it allows patients to understand and apply change and acceptance in their life.
+When incorporated into DBT, it allows patients to understand and apply change and acceptance in their lives.

 How long does DBT therapy take to work?